-If your child is taking a gap year, make sure it counts.
+f your child is taking a gap year, make sure it counts.
 Richard needed a gap year to have a break between studies.
 He spent six months gaining experience in the work place, which also financed six months travelling around South-East Asia.
-Results day is daunting and exciting.
-No matter what the outcome, there are still choices to make and reflections to be made.